varabyte/kotter/README.md

 #### Input Completions

 You can pass in an `InputCompleter` implementation to `input` that can generate suggestions based on the current input.
-The user can press RIGHT at any time to autocomplete any suggested shown to them.
+The user can press RIGHT at any time to autocomplete any suggestions shown to them.

 Here's the interface (with some parts elided for simplicity):